settrans/settrans.github.io/index.md

 [Send us][contact-us] your file with `.docx`, `.pdf`, `.rtf`, `.txt`, `.indd`, `.psd` format, `strings.xml` file, or any other file with text you want us to translate!
-We will get back to you soon with our estimated price and duration for the job.
+We will get back to you soon with our price and duration for the job.